 In Watercolor Artists Today: The Best Watercolor Paintings in Contemporary Art, you will also find the Western watercolor paintings of Nelson Boren, who tightly crops his compositions and allows the viewer to project their own narratives onto the work.
 Engaging the viewer’s imagination, Boren makes watercolor pictures that are open-ended, sometimes humorous, and always skillfully executed.
 Often depicting cowboy boots, spurs, and fly-fishing, Boren’s watercolors evoke a time gone by as well as the pastimes of quietude in the outdoors.

 Laurin McCracken’s works round out those offered up in Watercolor Artists Today: The Best Watercolor Paintings in Contemporary Art.
-Her watercolor paintings reflect, refract, and shine with interesting and unusual light shapes and shadow shapes.
-Taking on landscapes, cityscapes, and still lifes as her most common watercolor art subjects, McCracken brings a virtuosic skill to all her works.
-She stretches what watercolor is capable of with her use of it in depicting glass, silver, and even firelight.
+His watercolor paintings reflect, refract, and shine with interesting and unusual light shapes and shadow shapes.
+Taking on landscapes, cityscapes, and still lifes as his most common watercolor art subjects, McCracken brings a virtuosic skill to all his works.
+He stretches what watercolor is capable of with his use of it in depicting glass, silver, and even firelight.

 It is an exciting time to study contemporary watercolor artists.
 There are a number of them worth watching, worth collecting, and most definitely worth knowing of.
 The skillful works of the artists in Watercolor Artists Today: The Best Watercolor Paintings in Contemporary Art give us an exciting and engaging place to start learning about the contemporary watercolor painting scene.
 From there you can reach out to the watercolor artists whose work you love, seek out their work for inclusion in your collection, or find out when and where their works will be shown next.
 So if watercolor art excites you as much as it does us, download your free copy of the eBook, Watercolor Artists Today: The Best Watercolor Paintings in Contemporary Art.
 It provides inspiration and an exciting entryway to the world of watercolor art.